The Tanaka Family Reincarnates: Imperial Japan

 A country in the other world that is heavily implied to have been founded by previous transmigrators from Japan.
-Their language is the same and so are names and culture.
+Their language is the same and so are the names and culture.
 The Stuarts set up trade with the empire in exchange for rice, which they deeply miss eating.

 Media

 Light novel

 Written by Choco, The Tanaka Family Reincarnates began serialization on the user-generated novel publishing website Shōsetsuka ni Narō on January 14, 2019.
-It was later acquired by Fujimi Shobo who began releasing it with illustrations by kaworu under their Dragon Novels light novel imprint on June 5, 2020.
+It was later acquired by Fujimi Shobo who began releasing it with illustrations by Kaworu under their Dragon Novels light novel imprint on June 5, 2020.
 Seven volumes have been released as of December 2024.
 The series is licensed in English by J-Novel Club.